 If an insurance adjuster pressures you to provide more, such as asking how you feel, it is best to politely refer them to your lawyer.
 Insurance companies use these tactics because they do not want to pay out large amounts of compensation.
 Their priority is to protect their company’s bottom line.

 Our lawyers are prepared to communicate with the insurance adjusters and opposing lawyers.
-We know how to protect the maximum value of a car accident claim.
+Our Car Accident Lawyers in Charleston know how to protect the maximum value of a car wreck claim.

 Steps to Take After Experiencing a Car Accident